 Russia would be involved in two dramatic games in the knockout stage.
 In the Round of 16 they won after penalties, eliminating Denmark.
 In the quarter-finals it was their turn to face the bitterness of losing after a penalty-shoot-out.

 A few of the favorites was in trouble in the group phase.
 Spain and Portugal in Group B could not be sure on advancement until the final blow in their third games.
 Argentina would also be involved in a close struggle for the advancement to the next stage, but could secure a ticket to the Round of 16 in the third game.

 Germany had, however, to leave the tournament after three games after being last in the group and a humiliating loss in the third match against South Korea.

 Before the 2018 tournament, only eight nations had ever lift the World Cup trophy.
 When the tournament was reaching the semi-finals two of the teams, Belgium and Croatia, wasn’t among these.

 France would win the first game against Belgium and Croatia would win the second semi-final after England had been one goal ahead.
 By that, Croatia could be a new nation to win the FIFA World Cup.
 It was yet France that prove to be to strong and would win for the second time (first time in 1998).

 FIFA World Cup 2018 included 64 matches in which 171 goals were made (2,64 goals per match).

-France won the final against Croatia with 4-2 (most goals in a World Cup final after ordinary time since 1958).
+France won the final against Croatia with 4-2 (most goals in a World Cup final during ordinary time since 1958).

 Пресс-служба Президента Российской Федерации